 Can I get married at the Empire State Building?

 We do not host private wedding ceremonies.
-However, the Empire State Building holds its annual Valentine's Day Weddings contest, where 14 couples are selected to get married on February 14, at the world's most romantic building.
-Visit our Facebook page on December 4, 2012 to enter. http://www.facebook.com/empirestatebuilding
+However, the Empire State Building holds its annual Valentine's Day Weddings contest on Facebook, where couples are selected to get married on February 14, at the world's most romantic building.
+Visit our Facebook page for more information and to enter. https://www.facebook.com/empirestatebuilding/app_534634453272610

 I'd like to propose at the Empire State Building.
 Is that ok?